n64blog/n64blog.github.io/_games/mario-tennis.md

 boxart: /assets/boxart/mario-tennis.jpg
 ---

 Mario and Co. hit the court for a nice friendly tennis tournament.

 Or at least, that was the original intention; it's very clear about a minute into Mario Tennis' cinematic opening that the bitter rivalries of the Mushroom Kingdom are still just as heated as they've always been.
 And what better way to settle a score than your thrash your arch-nemesis at tennis?

 Mario Tennis is another excellent multiplayer game in the N64's library, and it's a surprisingly accurate depiction of the sport, despite having the portly plumber's mark all over it.
-There's a side mode that features power-ups in a similar vein to Mario Kart 64, but otherwise this game doesn't really stray from the real-life formula of serves, slices and top-spins.
+There's a side mode that features power-ups in a similar vein to Mario Kart 64, but otherwise this game doesn't stray from the real-life formula of serves, slices and top-spins.

 There's an extensive cast of characters for you to choose from, all of which fit into different play style categories such as power, technique and speed.
-While the single-player mode presents you with the up exciting chore of winning the tennis championship with every single character, it's the multiplayer where this game truly shines.
+While the single-player mode presents you with the unexciting chore of winning the tennis championship with every single character, it's the multiplayer where this game truly shines.